krish-thorcode/Automate-extraction-of-information-from-Excel-Sheets/README.md

 *Usage:*
 1. for both summer_sem.py and summer_sem_updated.py

-  ----------these two scripts assume that the sheet in the input xlsx file has non empty values atleast in 2nd row--------
+  ----------these two scripts assume that the sheet in the input xlsx file has non empty values atleast in 2nd row, so the sample_summer_sems.xslx won't run with this script--------

   python `<python script name with extension>` `<xlsx file name with extension>` `<sheet name inside xlsx file>` `<day required>`